dubas-pro/documentation/docs/extensions/woocommerce/index.md

     - dubas s.c.
 date: 2022-11-21
 ---
-# Dubas Paypal Integration for EspoCRM
+# Dubas WooCommerce Integration for EspoCRM
 ![WooCommerce Integration](../../images/woocommerce.png)

-Paypal Integration was originally developed for internal use within our company.
-After many months of developing this extension and running internal tests, we decided to release the Paypal integration as an extension.
+WooCommerce integration has been prepared for use with our online store.
+It allows you to download order information from WooCommerce to EspoCRM.
+This allows us to develop various automations in Advanced Pack or invoice orders in Sales Pack.

 !!! note ""
     You can find more information on [our website](https://devcrm.it/woocommerce).